Bullet Journal Yearly Tracker Ideas

 Period tracker is another fun idea for your yearly tracking; after all, this is not committing to a whole new habit but just tracking something that happens every year.

-The original yearly tracker idea is called year in pixels, and it was a mood tracker like this one.
+The original yearly tracker idea is called Year in Pixels, and it was a mood tracker like this one.
 There are a lot of benefits of tracking your mood, so it's an amazing idea for a yearly tracker.

 Weather yearly tracker is another interesting idea; it will help you to figure out the general climate situation where you live.